-These cookies are perfect for gift-giving and they travel well.
+- These cookies are perfect for gift-giving and they travel well.

-> - For St. Patrick's Day make these pretty green and white St. Patricks Day Cookies, these cookies have a tasty mint filling inside.
+- For St. Patrick's Day make these pretty green and white St. Patricks Day Cookies, these cookies have a tasty mint filling inside.

-> - Fill your Easter baskets with Raspberry Filled Cookies that are covered in the prettiest pastel sprinkles and have a surprise raspberry cookie filling.
+- Fill your Easter baskets with Raspberry Filled Cookies that are covered in the prettiest pastel sprinkles and have a surprise raspberry cookie filling.

-> - We like to celebrate baseball and these Orange and Black Cookies are a fun treat to serve while watching our favorite team the San Francisco Giants.
+- We like to celebrate baseball and these Orange and Black Cookies are a fun treat to serve while watching our favorite team the San Francisco Giants.

-> - Ghosts and goblins love these Halloween Sprinkle Cookies with a cinnamon filling covered in orange and black sprinkles.
+- Ghosts and goblins love these Halloween Sprinkle Cookies with a cinnamon filling covered in orange and black sprinkles.

-> - Santa loves these Christmas Sugar Cookies with Sprinkles with a chocolate filling.
+- Santa loves these Christmas Sugar Cookies with Sprinkles with a chocolate filling.
 Bake a batch for some delicious holiday gifts!

->

-> 🧾Let's start with the cookie ingredients
+🧾Let's start with the cookie ingredients

->

-> A few notes about the ingredients
+A few notes about the ingredients

->

-> Food color - You can use liquid or gel food color, today, I am using McCormick Red Food color that works well in this recipe.
+- Food color - You can use liquid or gel food color; today, I am using McCormick Red Food color which works well in this recipe.

->

-> - Vanilla - The vanilla flavor of the outer cookie layer really tastes great with the red velvet layer, so make sure to add the flavor to that dough with vanilla extract.
+- Vanilla - The vanilla flavor of the outer cookie layer really tastes great with the red velvet layer, so make sure to add the flavor to that dough with vanilla extract.